jkomoros/prompt-garden/README.md

 Run `node tools/garden/main.js --seed suggest-titles` and it will run a seed that looks at the titles of items in the memory and suggests titles that are similar but distinct from ones already in the library.

+#### Webapp Editor

+If you use VSCode, when you edit seed packet files it will give you comprehensive Intellisense hints and validation hints.
+However, this is currently broken due to a bug in VSCode (?).
+Another option is to use the webapp to edit seed packets.

+The webapp is currently very much under construction and is currently just a shim.

+When you run `npm run serve`, you can then visit `http://localhost:8081` to view the editor.

 ### Making your own seed packet

 You can make your own seeds to execute by making a new seed packet.